 10 Things We Love, Made in Virginia

 The Hudson Henry Baking Co. makes exceptionally flavorful small-batch, handcrafted granola in Palmyra, Virginia.
-The ingredients include natural, whole foods you'll recognize like rolled oats, pumpkin seeds, cashews, almonds, organic unsweetened flake coconut, real maple syrup, organic coconut oil, brown sugar, vanilla, a dash of cinnamon and a really important bit of sea salt which make up the Cashews & Coconut Granola.
+The ingredients include non-GMO project certified natural, whole foods you'll recognize like rolled oats, pumpkin seeds, cashews, almonds, organic unsweetened flake coconut, real maple syrup, organic coconut oil, brown sugar, vanilla, a dash of cinnamon, and a really important bit of sea salt which make up the Cashews & Coconut Granola.
 Don't just take my word for it.
-This year, The Hudson Henry Baking Co. was awarded the Gold sofi for its Maple, Pecans and Coconut granola and the Silver sofi for its Cashews & Coconut granola.
+The Hudson Henry Baking Co. has been awarded four sofi awards – Gold sofi for its Maple, Pecans and Coconut granola, and Silver sofi for its Cashews & Coconut granola.
 The sofi Awards are like the Oscars of the food industry.

-The Hudson Henry Baking Co. is owned by its founder, Hope Lawrence.
+The Hudson Henry Baking Co. is a Woman-Owned Business and started in 2012.
+The company's founder, Hope Lawrence.
 Her mission beyond the company is an admirable one –

 My dream is that this small batch granola company will allow me to spend my days baking, raise my boys in the country, buy an old Jeep with wood panels, and most of all, have a life of joy and contentment.
 My vision is to build a family business that bakes the best granola and helps others be their best.